DataKind-DC/red-cross-replication/Progress Document.md

 Next steps:

-1. Get updated data for Models 1A, 2A and maybe 1B
+1. Get updated data for Models 1A, 1B, 2A

 2. Continue replication of Models 1C, 2C, 3A